A very warm welcome to our international students

 If you have been offered a place at University College Birmingham, you will be sent an email from our Admissions team to complete your online registration.
 It is really important that you complete your online registration before you are able to proceed to online enrolment.

 To complete online registration, students will be sent a text and an email.
-The text message you receive will contain your UCB student ID, the email that is sent to you will contain a unique URL link that will allow you to create your university student account with us.
+The text message you receive will contain your UCB student ID, and the email that is sent to you will contain a unique URL link that will allow you to create your university student account with us.

 Once you have completed creating your account you will then be directed to complete your online registration.
 To access your student portal click here.